fossabot/katalog/docs/overview.md

 1. When was it first published and last updated?

 ## Integrating in CI/CD pipelines
-We want to be able to push artifacts to Blueprint during a build process.
+We want to be able to push artifacts to Katalog during a build process.
 Validation should happen at this stage so builds can potentially be failed if the quality gate is not met.

 Initially this can happen as a Maven plugin, built on top of a JVM client.